snaraender0937n/Function_Generator_OpAmp_741/README.md

-# Analog Function Generator using Op-Amps (741)
+# 🔷 Analog Function Generator using Op-Amps (μA741)

 ## 📌 Overview

-This project implements an analog function generator capable of producing **sine, square, and triangular waveforms** using operational amplifiers.
-The design includes a dual power supply and multiple signal processing stages.
+This project presents the design and implementation of an **analog function generator** capable of producing **sine, square, and triangular waveforms** using μA741 operational amplifiers.
+The system includes a regulated dual power supply and multiple signal processing stages to generate and shape waveforms.

 ---